bkahlert/kommons/RELEASING.md

 ### Last Tag

-Create a tag locally using `git tag v2.2.0` (leading `v`  is important) and `./gradlew -Prelease.useLastTag=true final` in a CI to make the latter use a pre-defined version, e.g.
+Create a tag locally using `git tag v2.2.0` (leading `v`  is important) and `./gradlew release -Prelease.useLastTag=true` in a CI to make the latter use a pre-defined version, e.g.

 ```shell